xaedes/canopen_301_402/README.md

  - complete object dictionary dump and restore
  - Sync Message (to trigger pdo)
  - use contents in EDS file (but how o0)
- - specific connection-set
-   - initialized with generic pre-defined connection set
-   - overwrite standards with balues in eds file
-   - respect restricted CAN-IDs  (301_v04020005_cor3.pdf pg.
-87)
-   - we need a connection set class for this that manages this
-   - this class shall also be responsible for interpreting can frames into canopen frames
-   - for canopen frames we need an enum for services (nmt, sync, pdo, etc.) that does not represent the function code directly (as this can be changed)

  - 402:
    - 402 StateMachine